 If you have consented to so-called geolocation in your browser or in the operating system or other settings on your terminal device, we do not use this function.
 However, you may receive individual services based on your current location through the search engines you use or other online service providers.

 3.2 Conclusion, execution or termination of a contract

 3.2.1 Data processing upon conclusion of a contract

-The object of ISM is the rendering of services, the distance selling of goods, the retail trade within the framework of the officially issued permits and the serial production of the goods to be offered.
-In this context, we process the data required to complete, execute or terminate a contract.
+The object of ISM's activities is the provision of services and the distance sale of goods, retail trade within the scope of the permits issued by the authorities and the serial production of the goods to be offered.
+In this context, we process the data required for the conclusion, execution or termination of a contract.
 This includes: